 Safeguarding concerns, where a member of staff suspects that a student is in danger of harm, must always be reported immediately, as in other Child Protection cases.
-This helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the student, and it ensures that the proper help is sought for the student.
+This ensures that the proper help is sought for the student in a timely manner and safeguards the wellbeing of staff who have made the report.

 Parents must always be informed if a child has self-harmed or has threatened to do so.
 We will always give students the option of informing parents for them or with them.
-If a child gives us reason to believe that there may be underlying child protection issues, parents will not be informed as a matter of course, but the DSL should be informed immediately.
+If there are any safeguarding concerns, the DSL will also be informed immediately who will provide guidance/take the lead on sharing information with parents / carers and/or other agencies as needed.